TIRANA, February 9

 How to get there: Follow Tirana-Kamza-Fushe Kruja-Kruja or Tirana International Airport-Fushe-Kruja-Kruja itineraries.

 Berati Castle, located in one of the three UNESCO World Heritage Sites in Albania, is one of the most visited tourist attractions in the country.
 The number of visitor’s especially international tourists has increased.
-Berat Castle also is known as Kala, is located on the right side of Osumi River and it is home to the ancient city of Antipatrea, which dates back to the seventh-fifth centuries B.C.
+Berat Castle also is known as Kala, is located on the right side of Osumi River and is home to the ancient city of Antipatrea, which dates back to the seventh-fifth century B.C.
 According to the data provided by DRKK Berat, Antipatrea is one of the most beautiful and important sites in Albania and the increased number of visitors confirms this fact.
 The castle of Berat has gone through different historic stages such as the Illyrian, Byzantine, the feudal principalities, the Ottoman invasion periods.
 A special fact about the castle is that has 24 towers.

 What to do in Berat?

 Hiking to the top of Tomorri Mountain.
 Rafting in Osumi River.
 Visit Onufri Museum.
 It is located in the Church of the Dormition of Saint Mary in the Castle.
-The artworks that date back to the 14th – 20th centuries belong to Albanian master iconographers Onufri, Nikolla son of Onufri, David Selenica, Kostandin Shpataraku, Cetiret, Onufer Qiprioti and many other anonymous painters.
+The artworks that date back to the 14th – 20th centuries belong to Albanian master iconographers Onufri, Nikolla son of Onufri, David Selenica, Kostandin Shpataraku, Cetiret, Onufer Qiprioti, and many other anonymous painters.

 When to go?
 Berati is a year-round destination.